How to Configure Cloud Data Synchronization with Empty Database

 This tutorial shows how to make a copy of cloud data in an empty database and configure a bi-directional synchronization between this copy and the original cloud application.
 For this tutorial, we select Salesforce cloud source as an example and its Account and Contact objects.

-In Skyvia, a Replication Package is used to create a copy of cloud data in a database.
+In Skyvia, Replication is used to create a copy of cloud data in a database.
 It can create tables for data automatically and then keep the database up-to-date performing one-way synchronization periodically from the cloud source.
 If such synchronization in one direction is enough for you, you can take a look on our Replication Tutorials.

-Synchronization Packages, on the other hand, perform bi-directional data synchronization.
+Synchronization integrations, on the other hand, perform bi-directional data synchronization.
 However, they are not intended for creating an exact data copy and cannot create tables for the data automatically.
 They are intended for synchronization of existing tables, and they support synchronization of data having different structure.

 So, if you have just an empty database and want to create a copy of cloud data in it and then sync changes between this copy and original cloud source in both direction, you have two options.
 One is to manually create tables in the database, which is not always convenient.
-Another way is to use a replication package for creating the necessary database tables, then manually modify these tables so that they meet Skyvia’s synchronization requirements, and finally, configure a synchronization package.
+Another way is to use a replication for creating the necessary database tables, then manually modify these tables so that they meet Skyvia’s synchronization requirements, and finally, configure a synchronization.

 Synchronization Requirements to Consider